Is Chegg Legit? Honest Review of Pricing and Risks

 | Free tier | Limited previews | Upload documents to earn unlocks |

 Course Hero’s edge is the user-uploaded library.
 If your specific professor’s course materials are in there, that is a hard advantage Chegg can’t match.
 Chegg wins when you need solid textbook solution depth and want the writing tools and math solver in one bundle.
-For students who want to dig deeper into the broader paid-tutoring market, our legitimacy framework for online platforms walks through the same trust-and-billing checks we ran for Chegg.
+For students who want to dig deeper into the broader paid-tutoring market, our legitimacy framework for online platforms walks through the same trust-and-billing checks that apply to Chegg.

 #Bottom Line